Dacha204/grub2-themes-Ettery/README.md

 ----------------------------
 >**[Version 1.0]**
 >
->- Text align issue.
+>- [FIXED] Text align issue.
 Text moves when switching between selections.

 Please report if you find more bugs.